sachinbhutani/flow-db-admin/README.md

 Updated from meteorhacks:flow-router, to kadirahq:flow-router (flow-router 2.0)
 Updated from meteorhacks:flow-layout, to kadirahq:blaze-layout
 Minor bug fixes.

 * Version 1.0.3
 Update to less for working with Meteor 1.2 thanks to @CaptainN

+* Version 1.1
+Updates to remove modals and fixes for Meteor 1.2